silvanmelchior/PiRobo/README.md

 sudo ./install.sh
 ```

-Assumes a freshly installed Raspbian on the Pi (tested with raspbian stretch lite 2018-04-18) with enabled camera and i2c support
+Assumes a freshly installed Raspbian on the Pi (tested with raspbian stretch lite 2018-04-18) with enabled camera, i2c support and ssh.

 ## Update